Alec-Alameddine/poker-showdown/README.md

 # Hold'Em Showdown Poker

 This command-line python program generates (5-52 card) poker hands and compares their strengths using Texas Hold'Em hand ranking rules.
 The user can specify how many cards are in each hand, as well as how many decks should be generated and hands drawn.
-In order to input a value, the user must enter it into the prompt and then hit the enter or return key.
+In order to input a value, the user must enter it into the prompt and then hit enter or return.

 ## User Input
 There are four options that the user can specify.
 He can choose, in order of input, how many decks to generate, how many cards will be in each hand, how many players there are (equivalent to amount of hands that will be drawn) and whether or not to show advanced stats.